 Brehm, J., & Gruhl, H. (2024).
 Leveraging machine learning to understand opposition to environmental tax increases across countries and over time.
 Environmental Research Letters, 19(8), 084035.

-Brehm, Johannes and Gruhl, Henri (2024).
+Brehm, J., and Gruhl, H. (2024).
 Increase in concerns about climate change following climate strikes and civil disobedience in Germany.
 Nature Communications.